edumserrano/webpack-module-federation-with-angular/code-demos/component-ng16/README.md

 ## Shell app

-The shell app is an Angular 16 app that dynamically instantiates an Angular Component and adds it to the DOM. the Angular module exposed by the mfe1 app.
+The shell app is an Angular 16 app that dynamically instantiates an Angular component exposed by the mfe1 app and adds it to the DOM.
 You can test this by clicking on any of the `Load MyComponent ...` buttons.
 All of the load buttons produce the same end result through slighlty different code.

 > **Note**
 >